EMBL-Hentze-group/CLIPseq-workflow/README.md

 - [`25.04.6`](https://github.com/nextflow-io/nextflow/releases/tag/v25.04.6)
 - [`25.10.1`](https://github.com/nextflow-io/nextflow/releases/tag/v25.10.1)

-:warning: on EMBL HPC, make sure that the shell is clean, ie no conda/mamba paths are set, as this can interefere with JRE, giving weird errors.
+:heavy_exclamation_mark: on EMBL HPC, make sure that the shell is clean, ie no conda/mamba paths are set, as this can interefere with JRE, giving weird errors.

-For example submission scripts to run the pipeline, see repository [Clip-seq Nextflow Submission](https://git.embl.org/grp-hentze/workflows/clip-seq-nextflow-submission) and make sure to browse to the branches in the repository.

 ### Sample sheet format

 This workflow uses [nf-schema](https://nextflow-io.github.io/nf-schema/latest/) plugin and the supported sample sheet format.

+<a id="default"></a>
 #### eCLIP, R2-CLIP and soniCLIP
 For `eCLIP`, `R2-CLIP` and `soniCLIP` protocols, the following columns (in csv) is expected:
 |sample|fastq_1|fastq_2|